Cookies help us to deliver our services. By using our website, you agree to our use of cookies. Learn more.

-Notre Dame has been for centuries one of the high points not only of religion, but of architecture in Europe.
-Since it was built in 1163 it has undergone major modifications until the recent fire that occurred only a few years ago.
+Notre Dame has been for centuries one of the highlights not only of religion, but of architecture in Europe.
+Since it was built in 1163 it has undergone major modifications until the recent fire that happened just a few years ago.

 However, this cathedral dedicated to the Virgin Mary has managed to survive all kinds of catastrophes and, if you are thinking of visiting it as one of the essential activities to do in Paris, here is a detailed guide of everything you need to know to visit Notre Dame and know its curiosities.

-How to get your ticket to Notre Dame Cathedral
+How to get your ticket to the Notre Dame Cathedral

 Notre Dame is one of the most visited places by all tourists who come to visit the capital of France.
-However, you should know that since 2019, the cathedral is closed and under restoration due to the damage suffered by a good part of the structure in the fire.
+However, you should know that since 2019, the cathedral is closed and under restoration due to the damage that suffered much of the structure in the fire.

-The reopening is announced for mid-2024, when it is estimated that all reconstruction and restoration work will be completed and it will be possible to visit again.
-In addition, you should know that the Paris Pass covers all the accesses so, if at the time of coming you get one of these tourist vouchers on your trip to Paris, the full entrance to Notre Dame will be free.
+The reopening is announced for mid-2024, when it is estimated that all reconstruction and restoration work will be completed and it can be visited again.
+In addition, you should know that the Paris Pass covers all access so, if at the time of coming you get one of these tourist vouchers on your trip to Paris, the full entrance to Notre Dame will be free.

 Notre Dame opening hours

-Notre Dame is currently closed since 2019 and in the coming years it will be impossible to visit it inside or even get close to it, as it has a security perimeter that surrounds the entire cathedral and makes it impossible to access.
+Notre Dame is currently closed since 2019 and for the next few years it will be impossible to visit it inside or even get close to it, as it has a security perimeter that surrounds the entire cathedral and makes access impossible.

 Before the disgrace, Notre Dame had a schedule that allowed tourists to have many opportunities to see it and, in case it serves as a guide for the future, you should know that their schedules changed depending on the season.